 Charities by Category: Counselling

-Working collaboratively with the school enables the therapist to observe the children at play or in class and meet with teachers, SENCO’s and parents in order to provide the best possible support for each child.
+available to meet with teachers, SENCO’s and parents to provide the best support for each child.

 Chai Cancer Care is the community’s cancer support organisation, providing a range of services including counselling for families, individuals and couples; complementary therapies; children, teenage and family services; home support services; group activities and support groups and the Medical Outpatient Rehabilitation and Palliative Care Service.
 Services are available to cancer patients and their families in the flagship North West London Centre, South London, Essex, Birmingham, Hackney, Southend, South Manchester, North Manchester, Liverpool, Leeds and Glasgow.